YOU ARE EXPLORING

 Michael O. Koch Professor of Urology

 Dr. Amy Krambeck is the Michael O. Koch Professor of Urology at Indiana University School of Medicine.
-Her Medical School training was completed at the University of Missouri-Columbia School of Medicine where she received the Janet M. Glascow award, which is awarded to any woman who graduates as Valedictorian of their Medical School class.
+Her medical school training was completed at the University of Missouri-Columbia School of Medicine where she received the Janet M. Glascow award, which is awarded to any woman who graduates as Valedictorian of their Medical School class.
 Dr. Krambeck went on to complete her urology residency at the Mayo Clinic in Rochester, Minnesota in 2008.
-She subsequently, completed an endourology fellowship at the Methodist Institute for Kidney Stone Research in Indianapolis, Indiana.
-From 2009 to 2016 she worked as an endourologist in the Mayo Clinic Department of Urology and recently joined the staff at IU Health Physicians/Indiana University in July of 2016.
+She subsequently completed an endourology fellowship at the Methodist Institute for Kidney Stone Research in Indianapolis.
+From 2009 to 2016 she worked as an endourologist in the Mayo Clinic Department of Urology and joined the staff at IU Health Physicians/Indiana University in July of 2016.
 Dr. Krambeck specializes in the surgical and medical treatment of stone disease and benign prostatic hyperplasia (BPH).

 Methodist MPC 220 UROL